Forward Skew

 Example

-Predictive Power of IV Derivatives TheoryImplied VolatilityEasy
+Predictive Power of Implied Volatility Derivatives TheoryImplied VolatilityEasy

-Reversed Skew Derivatives TheoryImplied VolatilityMedium
+Reverse Skew Derivatives TheoryImplied VolatilityMedium

 Volatility Surface Derivatives TheoryImplied VolatilityHard